Relative tilting theory in abelian categories I: Auslander-Buchweitz-Reiten approximations theory in subcategories and cotorsion pairs: Relative resolutions, coresolutions and related classes

 (4) The above example is a particular case of the following observation.
 Let $\mathcal{X}$ be a class in an abelian category $\mathcal{C}$ and $0\in\omega\subseteq\mathcal{X}$.
 Then, $\mathcal{X}=(\omega,\mathcal{X})_{\infty}^{\wedge}$ if, and only if, $\omega$ is a relative generator in $\mathcal{X}$. \end{example}

-We recall the following known Lemma.
+We recall the following known lemma.

-\begin{lem} \cite[Lemma 2.13(a)]{tiltstrat} Let $\mathcal{C}$ be an abelian category and $\mathcal{X},\mathcal{Y}\subseteq\mathcal{C}$.
+\begin{lem} \cite[Lem.
+2.13(a)]{tiltstrat} Let $\mathcal{C}$ be an abelian category and $\mathcal{X},\mathcal{Y}\subseteq\mathcal{C}$.
 Then, $\pdr[\mathcal{Y}][\mathcal{X}^{\vee}]=\pdr[\mathcal{Y}][\mathcal{X}]$. \end{lem}

-The next theorem shows the existence of the main approximations that we will be using in the relative class $\mathcal{X}_{\mathcal{Y}}^{\vee}$.
-This theorem is a generalization of the dual result of \cite[Theorem 1.1]{Auslander-Buchweitz}.
-To emphasise its relevance, it is enough to mention that M. Auslander and R.O.
-Buchweitz claim that all their results in \cite{Auslander-Buchweitz} depend on \cite[Theorem 1.1]{Auslander-Buchweitz}.
-It is worth also to mention that the statement of our theorem is inspired in \cite[Theorem 2.8]{ABsurvey}, where the authors present the Auslander-Buchweitz results with the minimum hypotheses needed.
-In the following result, the expression $\coresdimr{\mathcal{Y}}M{\mathcal{X}}=-1$ just means that $M=0$.
+The next theorem shows the existence of the main approximations that we will be using in the relative class $\,\U_{\V}^{\vee}$.
+This theorem is a generalization of the dual of \cite[Thm.
+1.1]{Auslander-Buchweitz} and will play an important role in the development of $n$-$\X$ tilting theory in \cite{Argudin-Mendoza2}.
+For example, it is fundamental in the proof that the pair $({}^\perp(\T^\perp),\T^\perp)$ is $\X$-complete if $\T$ is an $n$-$\X$-tilting class in $\C.$

+It is worth mentioning that the statement of Theorem \ref{thm:(5.4homologia_relativa)} is inspired by \cite[Thm.
+2.8]{ABsurvey}, where the authors present Auslander-Buchweitz results with the minimum hypotheses needed.